Will Florida cover the spread vs. Kentucky? Betting Trends, Record ATS

 Florida vs. Kentucky: Betting Trends, Record ATS, Home/Road Splits - January 6

-The Florida Gators (10-3, 0-0 SEC) bring a six-game winning streak into a home matchup with the No. 6 Kentucky Wildcats (10-2, 0-0 SEC), winners of four straight.
-The Wildcats are underdogs by just 1.5 points in the contest, which starts at 12:30 PM ET (on ESPN) on Saturday, January 6, 2024.
-The point total in the matchup is set at 169.5.
+Two hot teams square off when the Florida Gators (10-3, 0-0 SEC) host the No. 6 Kentucky Wildcats (10-2, 0-0 SEC) on Saturday, January 6, 2024 at 12:30 PM ET.
+The Gators are 3.5-point favorites and put their six-game win streak on the line against the Wildcats, winners of four straight.
+The point total in the matchup is set at 168.5.

 Place your bets on any college basketball matchup at BetMGM, and sign up with our link for a first-time deposit bonus!